 In the Northern Hemisphere, February first (or second) marks the ancient Celtic holiday of Imbolc.
 It's the beginning of the beginning of Spring.
 (In the Southern Hemisphere, it's the beginning of the beginning of Fall.)

 In Celtic/Gaelic mythology, the goddess closely associated with Imbolc is Brigid (usually pronounced "Breed").
 Brigid is associated, among other things, with blacksmithing, home and hearth, and poetry.
 On first glance, this seems like a motley assortment, but there's a common thread there in fire and creativity.

 I'm not much of a blacksmith, but I love poetry and take pretty much any opportunity to celebrate it.
 I believe that poetry, like all art, has strong energetic properties, healing us and calling us to a higher vibration.

-So today, as an Imbolc offering, I want to share a favorite poem.
+So today, February 1, I want to share a favorite poem.
 Written by the great German poet Rainer Maria Rilke and translated by Stephen Mitchell, it describes an ancient Greek statue, deeply damaged but still holding its original energetic force.
 The poem defies a simple explanation, but I love its themes of the transformative power of art, wholeness despite superficial brokenness, the holographic nature of existence, the consciousness dwelling in everything.
 And of course, the breath-taking shift of the last line.

 We cannot know his legendary head